mroseneck/connectathon-constraint-modelling/README.md

-# Constraint modeling proof of concept
+# Constraint Modeling With Schemas
 Exploration of schema-driven constraint modeling in the context of an SDR.

 ## Rationale